wshadough/govedit/README.md

 # govedit
-a simple bash script for changing the cpu governor needs the cpupower package
+a simple bash script for changing the cpu governor;

+needs the cpupower package